Turnover-pulse hypothesis: Hominins

+Rodents

+A study examining rodent assemblages from the Iberian Plio-Pleistocene (5.25 to 0.01 Ma) found results consistent with the Turnover-pulse hypothesis.
+Researchers identified a significant inflection point in ecological specialization concurrent with the onset of Northern Hemisphere glaciations around 2.75 Ma.
+After important species loss, likely due to progressive global cooling, the Pliocene saw a transitional period where generalist species became predominant.
+Following the critical climatic pulse at 2.75 Ma, the rodent communities underwent a reorganization marked by a progressive increase in ecological specialization.
+This post-pulse specialization trend was primarily driven by the adaptive radiation of Arvicolinae into highly specialized taxa during the Pleistocene, demonstrating that major climatic shifts trigger faunal turnover events.
+This work also shows empirically the connections between the Turnover-pulse hypothesis and the Resource-use hypothesis.

 Criticism

 The main opposing viewpoint is the Red Queen hypothesis, proposed by Leigh Van Valen, which holds that extinction occurs in a constant turnover, instead of pulses.

 Studies on fossils from Turkana basin at the time of the conjectured dramatic shift 2.5 million years ago found that the rate of adaptation was significantly less than had been predicted by the turnover-pulse hypothesis, with a 50% to 60% species turnover spread over 1 million years instead of a 90% turnover in a few hundred thousand.
 Suggested explanations for the discrepancy include that "variations in fossil abundance through time skewed Vrba's data, creating a false peak" or that the "Turkana rift valley—which held a river bounded by woodland at this time—was buffered from the dramatic climatic shifts".

-A change to a cooler, dryer climate and at some point between 2.8Ma and 2.5Ma is widely accepted (and corroborated by the composition of sediment layers on the seafloor), but peaks of adaptation among different species in East Africa have been noted at different times, meaning that though "large-mammal evidence is consistent with the idea of a faunal change in the late Pliocene, [...] there is currently no agreement about its extent and precise date."
+A change to a cooler, dryer climate at some point between 2.8Ma and 2.5Ma is widely accepted (and corroborated by the composition of sediment layers on the seafloor), but peaks of adaptation among different species in East Africa have been noted at different times, meaning that though "large-mammal evidence is consistent with the idea of a faunal change in the late Pliocene, [...] there is currently no agreement about its extent and precise date."

 While there is a consensus that major climatic events cause widespread extinction, other studies of East Africa and other regions have failed to identify any pulse-like events resulting in synchronous evolution or speciation, and this likely relies on local conditions.